knupel/ROMANESCO-Processing/Revision_33.md

 >KINO, change the direction for padding image up and down
 >BOXOLYZER add costume to change shape easily and other improvement.
 >AUTOMATA new item
+>GRILLO new item about 3D grid and coin flip !

 *BUG FIX